csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 Recall from Section 4.3 that a transaction allows multiple actions to be treated as a single atomic unit which can be committed or rolled back.

-By default, each SQL statement is treated as a separate transaction that is com- mitted automatically.
+By default, each SQL statement is treated as a separate transaction that is committed automatically.
 The method setAutoCommit() in the JDBC Connection interface allows this behavior to be turned on or off.
-Thus, if conn is an open con- nection, conn.setAutoCommit(false) turns off automatic commit.
+Thus, if conn is an open connection, conn.setAutoCommit(false) turns off automatic commit.
 Transactions must then be committed or rolled back explicitly using either conn.commit() or conn.rollback(). conn.setAutoCommit(true) turns on automatic commit.

-JDBC provides interfaces to deal with large objects without requiring an en- tire large object to be created in memory.
+JDBC provides interfaces to deal with large objects without requiring an entire large object to be created in memory.
 To fetch large objects, the ResultSet interface provides methods getBlob() and getClob() that are similar to the getString() method, but return objects of type Blob and Clob, respectively.
 These objects do not store the entire large object, but instead store “locators” for the large objects, that is, logical pointers to the actual large object in the database.
 Fetching data from these objects is very much like fetching data from a file or an input stream, and can be performed using methods such as getBytes and getSubString.

 Conversely, to store large objects in the database, the PreparedStatement class permits a database column whose type is **blob** to be linked to an input stream (such as a file that has been opened) using the method setBlob(int parameterIndex, InputStream inputStream).
 When the prepared statement is executed, data are read from the input stream, and written to the **blob** in the database.
 Similarly, a **clob** column can be set using the setClob method, which takes as arguments a parameter index and a character stream.

 JDBC includes a _row set_ feature that allows result sets to be collected and shipped to other applications.
-Row sets can be scanned both backward and for- ward and can be modified.
+Row sets can be scanned both backward and forward and can be modified.
 Because row sets are not part of the database itself once they are downloaded, we do not cover details of their use here.

 **5.1.2 ODBC**

-The **Open Database Connectivity** (ODBC) standard defines an API that applica- tions can use to open a connection with a database, send queries and updates, and get back results.
-Applications such as graphical user interfaces, statistics pack-
+The **Open Database Connectivity** (ODBC) standard defines an API that applications can use to open a connection with a database, send queries and updates, and get back results.
+Applications such as graphical user interfaces, statistics pack

 **5.1 Accessing SQL From a Programming Language 167**